Magic and Witchcraft in the Ancient World

 By the end of this course, students should be able to:

-- Develop an understanding of the origins, variety and environment of medical and magical personae in the ancient Mediterranean world.
+- Understand the origins, variety and environment of magic and medicine in the ancient Mediterranean world as well as their related deities, practitioners and tools of trade